numspot/terraform-provider-numspot/docs/resources/vm.md

 ### Optional

 - `block_device_mappings` (Attributes List) One or more block device mappings. (see [below for nested schema](#nestedatt--block_device_mappings))
-- `boot_on_creation` (Boolean) By default or if true, the VM is started on creation.
-If false, the VM is stopped on creation.
-- `bsu_optimized` (Boolean) This parameter is not available.
-It is present in our API for the sake of historical compatibility with AWS.
 - `client_token` (String) A unique identifier which enables you to manage the idempotency.
 - `deletion_protection` (Boolean) If true, you cannot delete the VM unless you change this parameter back to false.
 - `keypair_name` (String) The name of the keypair.